KetakiN/Hospital-Length-of-Stay-Prediction/README.md

 # HospitalStayPrediction

 This folder contains the work for an Hospital length of stay prediction project.
-The goal of the machine learning model is to predict and identify when greater than mean length of stay may be required for patients based on their admission characteristics .
+The goal of the machine learning model is to predict and identify when a greater length of stay may be required for patients based on their admission characteristics .
 The data was extracted from the New York State Department of Health deidentified 2014 Dataset.

 Table of Contents: